Skip Ribbon Commands

 Municipal regulations

-In Metro Vancouver, the cities of Delta, Port Moody, Richmond, Surrey, and Vancouver have implemented single-use item reduction bylaws (as of March 2023).
+In Metro Vancouver, the cities of Richmond and Surrey have implemented single-use item reduction bylaws.
 To see which municipalities in BC have approved bylaws, review Municipal bylaws for single-use plastics.

 As a regional district, Metro Vancouver does not have authority to regulate the sale or distribution of single-use items.
 The Metro Vancouver Board approved a harmonized approach for municipal single-use item reduction bylaws in November 2021.
 Metro Vancouver and member jurisdictions continue to work on programs and policies to reduce single-use and move toward reuse systems.